ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 | 100037459 | GLYMA_08G350800 | CYP93E1 |

 ## Tools used for analysis
 We used OMA (https://omabrowser.org/) [@oma], OrthoDB (https://www.orthodb.org/) [@orthodb], Ortholog Database at PGDBj (http://pgdbj.jp/) [@asamizu2014plant], and Ensembl Plants (https://plants.ensembl.org/) [@yates2022ensembl] to retrieve orthology information.
+We accecced these tools during BH22.9 (September 5–9, 2022).
 However, we did not analyze PGDBj in detail as it is not maintained since September 2016 and uses an outdated version of RefSeq (RefSeq Release 66, July 15, 2014).

 ### OMA
 We used the following query to retrieve orthologs from OMA.
 We used several taxonomic ranges, including Viridiplantae (green plants, taxonomy ID 33090), Embryophyta (land plants, taxonomy ID 3193), and rosids (taxonomy ID 71275).